 To be a champion of academic, practical and vocational learning; enabling students to develop their knowledge, skills and creativity, preparing them for the 21st century.

 The faculty provides an exciting, stimulating curriculum, enabling personal success.
 It provides opportunities for students to take controlled risks, embrace new ideas, experience new ways of learning, developing their moral courage.
 A central focus of the faculty is to provide real world context, exploiting cross curriculum opportunities, enabling our students to be outward looking and providing them with challenging leadership opportunities that will prepare them for life.

 The faculty has external links with a wide variety of employers and organisations in part because of its role in promoting employability across the school and through subject specific links.
-These include Arkwright Scholarship, Buro Happold, Dyson as part of James Dyson Foundation, QinetiQ, Royal Navy, RUH and the Rotary Club, to name but a handful.
+These include Arkwright Scholarship, Buro Happold, Dyson, Gane Trust, QinetiQ, Royal Navy, RUH and the Rotary Club, to name but a handful.